ivanursul/ivanursul/articles/java/open-source-collections.md

 ### <a href="#troveLibrary" name="troveLibrary"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Trove Library

-In this section, we will focus on *Trove*, what this library provides, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about ArrayLists, Sets, and Maps.
+In this section, we will focus on Trove, what this library provides, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about ArrayLists, Sets, and Maps.

-*Trove*, in the opposite of FastUtil, is significantly smaller.
+Trove, in the opposite of FastUtil, is significantly smaller.
 Advantages of this library are high speed regular and primitive Collections and reduced memory consumption.
-One of the interesting features is that almost all the Classes and Interfaces start with "T". *Trove* allows storing primitive data types in Collections, which is especially useful if there is a large ArrayList/Set/Map with keys or values that could be a primitive type.
+One of the interesting features is that almost all the Classes and Interfaces start with "T".
+Trove allows storing primitive data types in Collections, which is especially useful if there is a large ArrayList/Set/Map with keys or values that could be a primitive type.

 The most important Collections here are ArrayLists, Sets, and Maps, but SortedMaps and Maps with a fixed iteration order do not exist.
 As you will conclude from the text below, the Trove Maps and Sets use open addressing instead of the chaining approach.

-**How to use a library:**
+How to use a library:
-To use this library, all you have to do is to insert Maven's *dependency* code to your project.
+To use this library, all you have to do is to insert Maven's dependency code to your project.
 ```
 	<!-- https://mvnrepository.com/artifact/net.sf.trove4j/trove4j -->
 	<dependency>